ChenHua-Hsu/higgs_dna_tutorial/00_HiggsDNA_setup/README.md

 ## Setting up the environment

 For this tutorial, we propose two main options, which are already outlined at the above link, to set up your software environment for HiggsDNA.
-The two options are using a micromamba environment (preferred) or using a docker image (alternative).
+The two options are using a micromamba environment or using apptainer.
+The tutorial has been set up and tested using the first approach, so we would recommend to give that a go first, although both approaches are valid.

 If you already have a working environment to run HiggsDNA in, you can skip this step and go straight to the "Installing HiggsDNA" step.